 A rudimentary prototype may be made during the early stages of development in the form of a Proof of Concept to prove the idea works from a technical standpoint, or as a Mock-Up to simply convey shape and size but not the function, material, or production methods of a final mass produced product.

 THE IMPORTANCE OF A PROTOTYPE

 A prototype is the product of the electronic development process and is an essential part of the design, development, as well as certification procedure.
 In prototyping, we take a concept that exists only on paper and substantiate it into a physical form that functions as the envisioned product should.
-How an electronic product will respond to user input is difficult to evaluate without experiencing them first hand.
-As a tool in the development process used to validate the electronic design, a prototype is crucial for understanding the complex interaction between user and device.
+How an electronic product will respond to user input is difficult to evaluate without experiencing them.
+As a tool in the development process used to validate the electronic design, a prototype is crucial for understanding the complex interaction between the user and the device.

 WHAT IT TAKES TO CREATE A PERFECT GOLDEN SAMPLE